AndrewCRMartin/agl/README.md

   heavy chain it should still report a result)

 - 11878L doesn't find a JL at all (should be Homo sapiens IGKJ5*01)

+- 12050H gives CH1,CH2 and CH1*01 and IGHG1*01 as IGHG1*07 - they should
+  all be IGHG1*07

+- 12011L doesn't assign J - should be IGKJ5*01 (note has deletions)

+- 11943H gives JH  IGHJ4*01 instead of IGHJ5*01 (longer)

+- 11857L gives the Distal sequence IGKV1D-13*01 rather than the normal one since there is no *01 for IGKV1-13 (i.e. *01 is taking
+  precedence over not using D)

+- 12145H gives JH IGHJ4*01 instead of IGHJ1*01 1*01 is the same length
+  and has the same score so should be selected on the basis of lower number